 1] Use an Ethernet Switch to add more ports

-To extend the number of Ethernet ports available to you where the router is concerned, we suggest getting your hands on an Ethernet switch.
-These devices will plug directly into one of the Ethernet ports on your router, and from there, you can make use of the additional ports the switch provides.
+To increase the number of Ethernet ports available to you, we suggest getting an Ethernet switch.
+These devices will plug directly into one of the Ethernet ports on your router, and from there you can use the additional ports on the switch.

-Now, an Ethernet Switch is not free accessible unless someone is willing to make that happen for you.
-However, the cost of ownership is relatively affordable, just know that the more ports you want, the more you’ll have to pay.
+Now, an Ethernet Switch is not freely accessible unless someone is willing to make that happen for you.
+However, the cost of ownership is relatively affordable; just know that the more ports you want, the more you’ll have to pay.

-We should point out that it’s possible to transform your old Wi-Fi router into a switch, but due to the complexities of doing this, we will have to discuss more about it in another article.
+We should point out that it’s possible to transform your old Wi-Fi router into a switch, but due to the complexities involved, we will have to discuss it in more detail in another article.
 You can buy some good ones here at Amazon.

 2] The possibility of slower internet connection across devices

-If all devices are using the internet at the same time, then the bandwidth from the main port will be spread across to facilitate the four ports on your switch.
+If all devices are using the internet at the same time, the bandwidth from the main port will be shared across the four ports on your switch.

-By catering to how each device is used, you should have little problems with the sharing of bandwidth overall.
+By tailoring to how each device is used, you should have few problems with overall bandwidth sharing.

 3] Gigabit Ethernet ports are ready

 One way to possibly ensure increased speeds for all devices connected to the Ethernet Switch is to make sure your router and the switch itself support gigabit performance.
-For example, the ports can support speed up to 10Gb, therefore, if your internet connection speed is lower, then a 10Gb port will have no problem accommodating such speeds to deliver to all devices.
+For example, the ports can support speeds up to 10Gb; therefore, if your internet connection speed is lower, a 10Gb port will have no problem accommodating it and delivering to all devices.

 4] Can an Ethernet Switch be used in a different space?